annakins/Skyrim/README.md

  ``bEnableLogging = 1, bEnableTrace = 1, bLoadDebugInformation = 1`` and hit Save.
 - In MO2's Executables settings, for Creation Kit, you will need to make sure that your mod is selected in *Create files in mod instead of overwrite.*
 SKSE

+## Change Headparts (No FaceGen)
+### Before you proceed
+This guide is meant for existing actors that already have a FaceGen.
+It's also mostly for me so I can easily remember the next time I do this. :P

+### Hair
+- Let's use KS Hairs as an example.
+- Open up the KSHairdos.esp in Creation Kit just to see what hairline the hair you want used.
+- Check the box for `Show only active (*) forms`.
+In the Filter field, look up the hair.
+- Check the Extra Parts section to see if you need to change the scalp.
+- Close Creation Kit.
+- Copy the new hair files.
+  - KS Hairs folder > meshes > KS Hairdo's > Synthesis.nif, Synthesis.tri, SynthesisHl.nif.
+  - KS Hairs folder > textures > KS Hairdo's > Synthesis.dds, Synthesis_n.dds
+- Paste them into your mod's folder.
+  - Follower folder > meshes > actors > character > Follower > hair
+  - Follower folder > textures > actors > character > Follower > hair
+- Open Creation Kit.
+Load your follower.esp.
+- Go to the hair headpart.
+- Replace the .nif and .tri associated with that hair.
+- Do the same for the hairline.
+- Go to the TextureSet section.
+- Change the .dds files associated with the hair (remember to include the `_n.dds` file also).
+- Save your file and close the Creation Kit.
+- Go to follower.esp > meshes > actors > character > FaceGenData > FaceGeom > follower.esp > XXXXXXX.NIF (Open NifSkope).
+- Also open Synthesis.nif (whatever hair you chose) using NifSkope.
+- Copy the BSDynamicTriShape in Synthesis.nif.
+- Paste that into the FaceGen NIF's NiNode named BSFaceGenNiNodeSkinned.
+- Paste again so there's two.
+- Name one of them as the hair.
+The other is a hairline.
+- Delete your original hair and hairlines trishapes.
+Make sure to use `Remove Branch`.
+- For the hair: Click on BSDynamicTriShape > BSLightingShaderProperty > BSShaderTextureSet
+  - Change the texture paths so they say `textures\actors\character\follower\hair\synthesis.dds` and `...synthesis_n.dds`.
+  - Do this for the hairline as well.
+- For the hair, click NiAlphaProperty and make sure the Flags say 4845.
+And the threshold should be 40.
+- For the hairline, click on NiAlphaProperty also and now the Flags should say 4844.
+Threshold is 128.

+Check vanilla facegens and hairs if helmet issue arises.